Postgraduate Certificate in Education (PGCE)

 Familiarisation, including a five-week secondary school placement, focused on working in school with individuals and small groups of children, teaching sections and single lessons.

 Consolidation, including seven weeks in a different partner secondary school and one week in a linked primary school.
 In the secondary school you will focus on closely supported teaching of whole classes and sequences of lessons.

 Autonomy, including ten weeks in your original partner school, which will comprise solo, supported teaching of whole classes, in extended sequences of lessons.

 You will also complete five days additional experience in an educational context (for example, a Field Study Centre; as a community musician; a sixth form college and so on).

 You may be able to claim exemption from level 1 or levels 1 and 2, depending on your previous experience gained through employment in educational establishments.
 Thus, a Route 1 student will complete all three levels; a Route 2 student, only Levels 2 and 3; and a Route 3 student, only Level 3.
-Full guidance on claiming exemption can be found in the Postgraduate Certificate in Education (PGCE) prospectus.
+Full guidance on claiming exemption can be found in the route exemption guidance document.